avrhama/webScraping/README.md

 # webScraping
-helpful script filtering junior positions.<br>
+Helpful script filtering junior positions.<br>
 For now the positions are from glassdoor site, and the filter is very naive.